steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Custom-Popup-Menus.md

 #### Menu Back

-This [Image](../../HALion-Macro-Page/pages/Image.md) control displays a background picture, which is simply a black panel.
+This [Image](../../HALion-Macro-Page/pages/Image.md) control displays the background image, in this case, a black panel.

 ### Simple Menu